CatDawn29/Outlet-Sales-Project-/README.md

 # Methods:
 - The data was first examined, cleaned and then the following steps were performed:
-Exploratory Data Analysis
+1. Exploratory Data Analysis
-Explanatory Data Analysis
+2. Explanatory Data Analysis
-Modeling with 2 Supervised Machine Learning Models:
+3. Modeling with 2 Supervised Machine Learning Models:
+  a.
 Linear Regression
+  b.
 Decision Tree Regression

 ______________________________________________________________________________________________________________________________________________